PratikshaDanti/APS/Code Library/README.md

 54. Print the Top n Entities in ListSstring According to Their Number of Occurences Using Counter Module.

 55. Print the Top n Smallest/Largest Elements in List Using heapq.

+56. Reversing a Number.

+57. 2's Complement of a Number.

+58. 0-1 Knapsack Problem.

+59. Coin-Change Problem.

+60. Kadane's Algorithm.